dnanexus/dxWDL/doc/Internals.md

 Single dimensional arrays of WDL primitives are mapped to DNAx optional arrays, because it allows them to be empty.
-Had they been mapped to compulsory arrays, they would be required to have one element at least.
+The default DNAx array type is required to have at least one element.

 | WDL type       |  DNAX type | optional |
 | -------------- |  --------------- | -------------       |